econia-labs/econia/doc/doc-site/docs/overview/orders.md

 42949672.95
 ```

-It looks like our price granularity is one penny and our maximum price is "plenty" high.
+It looks like our price granularity is one penny and our maximum price is plenty high: if we configure a market this way, it will support `APT` prices up to \$42M `USDC` per `APT`.
 Since the current price of `APT` is \$7.32, this price granularity might be too coarse for higher-frequency traders.
 It's a good thing we checked!
 Fixing this is easy enough: we could increase our lot size which would make our size granularity more coarse than we desire, or we could decrease our tick size by one order of magnitude: